CMSgov/price-transparency-guide-validator/README.md

 Validating a file against one of the provided schemas is the primary usage of this tool.
 Be sure that you have the latest schemas available by [running the update command](#update-available-schemas) first.

-The exact amount of time needed for the validator to run will vary based on input file size and the machine running the validator.
-On a sample system with a 2.60GHz CPU and 16GB of memory, a typical processing rate is approximately 25 megabytes of input per second.

 From the installed directory:

 ```